JvanKatwijk/dabradio/README.md

 An example:
 ```
-cmake .. -DSDRPLAY=ON -DRTLTCP=ON -DSPECTRUM=ON
+cmake .. -DSDRPLAY=ON -DRTLSDR=ON -DAIRSPY=ON
 ```

-will generate a makefile with support for a) the SDRplay device, b) for the remote dabstick (using the rtl_tcp connection) and c) for the spectrum in the configuration.
+will generate a makefile with support for three supported devices,  the SDRplay device the AIRSPY device and the RTLSDR based dabsticks.

-Other devices that can be selected (beside dabstick and rtl_tcp) are sdrplay and airspy.
-Use `-DRTLSDR=ON`, or `-DAIRSPY=ON` after the `cmake` command if you want to configure them.

 The default location for installation depends on your system, mostly `/usr/local/bin` or something like that.
 Set your own location by adding
 ```